Premier League Roundup: West Ham Beat Chelsea 3-2, Arsenal Crush Norwich 4-0

 However, two minutes before the full-time, Yarmolenko went on to have the final say when he slotted home the winner with West Ham completing the league double over Chelsea this season.

-Elsewhere, a brilliant Pierre-Emerick Aubameyang completed a half-century of Premoer League goals helping Arsenal secure a commanding 4-0 win over Norwich.
+Elsewhere, a brilliant Pierre-Emerick Aubameyang completed a half-century of Premier League goals helping Arsenal secure a commanding 4-0 win over Norwich City.
 Aubameyang disposed Norwich’s Tim Krul as the goalie attempted to dribble past the Gabon to open the scoring at the Emirates.

 He would later set up Granit Xhaka to double the lead before the first half.